 Viewing LiDAR as colored points in a vector drawing is neither efficient nor appealing, at least not when points are thinned to representative samples..
 We can do better by interpolating the vector point layer into a raster image using the Kriging transform template, as discussed in the Example: Vector to Raster using Kriging topic.

-We press Add Component.
-Manifold calculates for a minute or two, and the result is a new image in our Project pane.
+Manifold calculates for a minute or two, and the result is a new image called Pentagon Kriging in our Project pane.

 We apply a color palette, the CB Spectral palette in reverse order as seen above.
 Press Update Style.

 That provides a more interesting display.
-We can make it more interesting by adding shading.
+We can make it even more interesting by adding shading.

 The use of shading provides a nice, 3D effect.

 We can zoom further into the image to see the effect that a one meter resolution image generated from detailed LiDAR data can provide.
-The flat rectangle in the lower right of the window is the Metro-Pentagon station in the lower right corner.
+The flat rectangle in the lower right of the window is the Metro-Pentagon station.